 2. Identify rooms with highest levels of activity based on both visual and interview of residents

 3. Give an estimate of how many visits as well as total time for service.
-Actual time may vary based on the overall cooperation of resident.
+Actual time may vary based on the overall cooperation of the resident.

 Pre Service Preparation by Resident

 1. Carefully strip all beds and place bedding in a large plastic bag and seal or place directly into home washer machine.
 Avoid taking laundry to public laundromats until after the first service.
 Wash and dry at highest temperature fabric can handle.

 2. Remove mattress and box spring from frame and place on their side.

 3. After the first service.
-Empty all dresser drawers and at least dry clothing at highest temperature setting allowed for 30 minutes.
+Empty all dresser drawers and at least dry clothing at the highest temperature setting allowed for 30 minutes.
 If bed bugs are active in drawers wash clothing first.
 Bag clothing afterward in large plastic bags and seal.
 Duck tape any holes in bags.

 4. After the first service.
 Empty closets especially floors.
 If no activity has been found in closets during our inspection, no need to empty.

 5. Both services.
 Move all upholstered furniture away from walls, vacuum cracks and crevices of debris.